jgoldverg/dqmlProject1/readme.txt

 This file was written by Jacob Goldverg with UB number 50218299, for CSE 460 project under team Sona.

+This project requires a few things to run:
+    1. Please make sure you have pip installed and I ran this project using Python3.9.
+    2. Run PostgresSQL locally on localhost:5432
+    3. pip3 install pprintpp
+    4. pip3 install docopt
+    5. pip3 install psutil
+    6. pip3 install pandas

 1. The DataSource used for the project

     The data was provided by John Hopkins University.
 The school manages this Github repository containing data revolving cases of COVID-19.